2021 information for papers will be published in early September.

 - Evidence for prevention and management of obesity

 - Systems and drivers for change in prevention and management of obesity

 - Attitudes towards obesity: stigma, bias and associated ethical considerations

 - Planning and implementing change in primary health care and community settings

 - Teaching Arrangements

-One compulsory residential programme in Wellington: Wednesday 10 - Friday 12 April 2018.
+One compulsory 3 day residential programme in Wellington, dates to be advised.
 Other learning at a distance via Blackboard, online videoconferencing and self-directed.

 Study Skills support is provided through automatic enrolment in the no-charge Study Skills Blackboard GENA700, which contains resources and technology support and is accompanied by monthly Zoom Study Skills videoconferences.